esa-tu-darmstadt/TaPaFuzz/README.md

 Exceptions are indicated by separate `LICENSE` files in subdirectories (that apply to the entire subdirectory), separate license files named to match individual files, or comments in individual files.
 Additionally, files and directories downloaded as a submodule or by build scripts (e.g. by `testPrograms/mn_*/Makefile`) come with separate license terms.

-# Literature
+# Citation
+If you want to cite TaPaFuzz, please use the following information:

 Florian Meisel, David Volz, Christoph Spang, Dat Tran, and Andreas Koch.
 2023. **TaPaFuzz - An FPGA-Accelerated Framework for RISC-V IoT Graybox Fuzzing.** In Workshop on Design and Architectures for Signal and Image Processing, DASIP ’23.
 Springer International Publishing.